Persecution of Huguenots under Louis XV

-The persecution of Huguenots under Louis XV refers to hostile activities against French Protestants between 1715 and 1774 during the reign of Louis XV.
+The persecution of Huguenots under Louis XV refers to hostile activities perpetrated against a religious group of French Protestants (known as the Huguenots) between 1705 and 1724, during the reign of Louis XV.

 Under previous kings

 The members of the Protestant religion in France, the Huguenots, had been granted substantial religious, political and military freedom by Henry IV in his Edict of Nantes.
 Later, following renewed warfare, they were stripped of their political and military privileges by Louis XIII, but retained their religious freedoms.
 This situation persisted until the personal rule of Louis XIV.
-Initially he sought to convert Protestants to Catholicism through peaceful means, including financial incentives, but gradually he adopted harsher measures, culminating in the use of dragonnades, soldiers stationed in the homes of Protestants to force them to convert.
+Initially he sought to convert Protestants to Catholicism through peaceful means, including financial incentives, but gradually he adopted harsher measures, culminating in the use of dragonnades, a policy that stationed soldiers in the houses of Huguenots to force them to convert.
 In 1685, he revoked the Edict of Nantes altogether, abolishing all rights of Protestants in the kingdom.

 Under this duress, many Protestants converted to Catholicism; others fled the country.
 Those who converted, however, usually did so only outwardly as crypto-Protestants, also called Nicodemites.
-As soon as the vigilance of the government was relaxed they neglected the service of the Catholic Church, and, when they dared, they met in their houses or in the open for the worship of their own faith.
+As soon as the vigilance of the government was relaxed, they neglected the service of the Catholic Church, and, when they dared, they met in their houses or in the open for the worship of their own faith.
 In truth, the number of Protestants who truly became Catholics and passed on their faith to their children was insignificant.

 The penalties for preaching or attending a Protestant assembly were severe: life terms in the galleys for men, imprisonment for women, and confiscation of all property were common.

-Beginning in 1702, a group of Protestants in the region of the Cévennes mountains, known as Camisards, revolted against the government.
+Beginning in 1702, a group of Protestants in the region of the Cévennes mountains, known as the Camisards, revolted against the government.
 Fighting largely ceased after 1704, only to resume in 1710 and continue sporadically for the next five years.
 Protestantism continued to be suppressed in France until the death of Louis XIV in 1715.